How to Proceed after Being Pulled Over

-2. Field Sobriety Tests (FSTs) are completely voluntary.
-If you have been drinking, whether you perform the FSTs or not, you will probably be arrested.
+- Field sobriety tests (FSTs) are completely voluntary.
+Whether or not you perform the FSTs, you may be arrested if you have been drinking.
 It is probably better not to give the police evidence that will be used against you in court.
 You can politely refuse to do FSTs.